ww44ss/okcupid/okcupid_exploratory.md

 ### What is the "Mode Profile Hybrid" of OkCupid?

-We can do an interesting thought-experiment by asking "what is the hybrid of the most frequent value of each variable?"
-For short hand I'll call this composite as the "Mode Profile Hybrid" or MPH.
+We can do an interesting thought-experiment by asking "what is the hybrid of the most frequent value (i.e. mode) of each variable?"
+For short hand call this composite the "Mode Profile Hybrid" or MPH.

-It's easliy computed using a helper function which, when passed a data frame and a column names, returns the row value corresponding the most frequencly occurring (mode) of that set.
+It's easily computed using a helper function which, when passed a data frame and a column names, returns the row value corresponding the most frequencly occurring (mode) of that set.

 ```r